ThatPorterDude/phone-number-tracker/README.md

 # Phone Number Tracker
 Made with Python, allows you to track any phone number from any country (with the country code itself).
-It will give you the information such as country, the city, provider, and it'll verify if the number's exist or not.
+It will give you the information such as country, the city, carrier, and it'll validate the possiblity of the number.

 # You will need to install phonenumbers using pip:
 ```bash